spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 Wake up, people.
 They [lied about the origins](https://www.science.org/content/article/covid-19-origins-still-uncertain-key-studies-awaiting-release), they [lied about the vaccines](https://www.bmj.com/content/379/bmj.o2960), and they lied about the entire pandemic response.
 How much more proof do you need?

-*I'll stop here, because this subject is its own rabbit whole for an entire other paper…!*
+*I'll stop here, because this subject is its own rabbit hole for an entire other paper…!*

 ## Entrepreneurship is Dying, and With It, Our Future